 Minutes before sunrise, Karina Holden was pushing through 2 million people all heading for the Ganges.
 Why?
-It was the holiest of days in India when naga babas – men who spend their life meditating in caves – were making a once-in-16-year pilgrimage to swim in the holy river.
+It was the holiest day in India when reclusive priests were making a once-in-16-year pilgrimage to the holy river.
 And Karina was determined to film them.

-Starting with a Bachelor of Science at the University of Sydney, Karina’s passion was ignited in third year after specialising in zoology and history & philosophy of science (HPS), which she says helped shape her as a journalist.
-Inspired by HPS to influence the way science was discussed in society, Karina started writing for Nature Australia magazine and doing science radio on 2SER during her undergraduate studies.
+Starting with a BSc at the University of Sydney, Karina’s passion was ignited in third year after specialising in zoology and history & philosophy of science (HPS), which she says helped shape her as a journalist.

 But Karina’s lucky break came during her post-graduate degree when a producer from the ABC Natural History Unit (NHU) contacted Karina about doing a story on the snakes she was studying – and that set her on a new path.
 Karina decided to volunteer at the unit for a summer, and after six weeks, she was asked to stay on as a paid employee.